isomerpages/govtech-stp/_travel-checklist/checklists/Travel Checklist Category(II)(III).md

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">&#9744;  <i><b>B) End-of-SHN COVID-19 Test</b></i></div>

 <div style="padding:10px 10px 10px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;"><p style="line-height:1.35; font-size:18px;">Travellers will be scheduled to take a mandatory COVID-19 Polymerase Chain Reaction (“PCR test”) before the end of their SHN.
-Payment for the test (S$125/test, including GST) for travellers who are not a Singapore Citizen (SC) or Singapore Permanent Resident (PR) is already collected during entry approval (see Stage 1A).
+Payment for the test (S$125/test, including GST) for travellers who are not a Singapore Citizen (SC) or Singapore Permanent Resident (PR) is already collected during entry approval (see <a href="#1A">Stage 1A</a>).
 For SC/PRs, the test payment details will be communicated separately after arrival in Singapore.</p>

 <p style="line-height:1.35; font-size:18px;">Travellers who do not receive their test appointment details a day before the end of their SHN should seek for assistance using <a href="https://go.gov.sg/sto-enquiry" target="_blank">this form</a>.
 Travellers who are unwell on the day of the test should remain in their accommodation and <a href="https://go.gov.sg/tc" target="_blank">alert the relevant agencies</a>.</p>
 </div>